So you’ve already checked out the recommended startup blogs to read and now you’re ready to raise some money for your new venture.

 Ask your network!
 Does anyone already know someone that they’d recommend?
 Perhaps other founders have worked with someone.

 If you’re comfortable with it, browse the news and see who has raised capital recently.
 Reach out to them and to if they would recommend someone.
-You want an experienced and successful consultant, so this would check both of those boxes.
+You want an experienced and successful fundraising consulting expert, so this would check both of those boxes.

 How much should you expect to pay?